kukuruza/py-faster-rcnn/README.md

  - is *not compatible* with models trained using the MATLAB code due to the minor implementation differences
  - **includes approximate joint training** that is 1.5x faster than alternating optimization (for VGG16) -- see these [slides](https://www.dropbox.com/s/xtr4yd4i5e0vw8g/iccv15_tutorial_training_rbg.pdf?dl=0) for more information

+# This repo

+This repo is a fork of `rbgirshick/py-faster-rcnn` which allows using Py-Faster-RCNN on Windows.
+Its branch `windows` was forked from `rbgirshick/py-faster-rcnn`'s master branch on 20 May 2016, and contains minimal modifications that allow running training, evaluation, and deployment on Windows.

+This README file was changed accordingly to reflect the changes in the installation and usage under Windows.

+_Note about Caffe:_ In this repo I use a different version of Caffe than [`rbgirshick/caffe-fast-rcnn`](https://github.com/rbgirshick/caffe-fast-rcnn).
+I use [`kukuruza/caffe-fast-rcnn`](https://github.com/kukuruza/win-caffe-fast-rcnn), which is essentially the `faster-rcnn` branch of `rbgirshick/caffe-fast-rcnn` merged into the master branch of [`MSRCCS/caffe`](https://github.com/MSRCCS/caffe) repo.
+The merge was made in May 20, 2016.
+Therefore, an advantage of this repo over the original `rbgirshick/py-faster-rcnn` is that a newer version of Caffe is used.
+See [the installation section](#installation-sufficient-for-the-demo) for details.

+The work has been done while I was was a Microsoft Research intern in the [Cloud Computing and Storage](http://research.microsoft.com/en-us/UM/redmond/groups/ccs/) group.

 # *Faster* R-CNN: Towards Real-Time Object Detection with Region Proposal Networks

 By Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun (Microsoft Research)

-This Python implementation contains contributions from Sean Bell (Cornell) written during an MSR internship.
+The original Python implementation contains contributions from Sean Bell (Cornell) written during an MSR internship.

 Please see the official [README.md](https://github.com/ShaoqingRen/faster_rcnn/blob/master/README.md) for more details.